-5. Budget (10 percent)
+Budget (10 percent)

-- Submit a budget that is complete, cost effective, and allowable (e.g., reasonable, allocable, and necessary for project activities). - The budget narrative should demonstrate generally how the applicant will maximize cost effectiveness of grant expenditures.
-The budget narrative should demonstrate cost effectiveness in relation to potential alternatives and the objectives of the project.22
+- Submit a budget that is complete, cost effective, and allowable (e.g., reasonable, allocable, and necessary for project activities). - Budget narratives should demonstrate generally how the applicant will maximize cost effectiveness of grant expenditures.
+They should explain how costs are intended to meet the objectives of the program and show all calculations.
+Budget narratives should demonstrate cost effectiveness in relation to potential alternatives and the objectives of the project.14